jack-huffman/Hack-Week-Project/README.md

 # Hack-Week-Project
 A group project made for our CS4830 class

-## Introduction
+## Introduction and Background Information
 Group Name: Error 404
 Group Members: Lee Offir, Austin Parrish, Jack Huffman, John Lund-Molfese
-Background Information: ???
 ## Problem:
 Our users need an application to communicate quickly, in real time.
 ## Solution